Inertial frame of reference: Theory

 Newton examined this problem himself using rotating spheres, as shown in Figure 2 and Figure 3.
 He pointed out that if the spheres are not rotating, the tension in the tying string is measured as zero in every frame of reference.
 If the spheres only appear to rotate (that is, we are watching stationary spheres from a rotating frame), the zero tension in the string is accounted for by observing that the centripetal force is supplied by the centrifugal and Coriolis forces in combination, so no tension is needed.
 If the spheres really are rotating, the tension observed is exactly the centripetal force required by the circular motion.
 Thus, measurement of the tension in the string identifies the inertial frame: it is the one where the tension in the string provides exactly the centripetal force demanded by the motion as it is observed in that frame, and not a different value.
 That is, the inertial frame is the one where the fictitious forces vanish.

-So much for fictitious forces due to rotation.
-However, for linear acceleration, Newton expressed the idea of undetectability of straight-line accelerations held in common:
+For linear acceleration, Newton expressed the idea of undetectability of straight-line accelerations held in common:

 This principle generalizes the notion of an inertial frame.
 For example, an observer confined in a free-falling lift will assert that he himself is a valid inertial frame, even if he is accelerating under gravity, so long as he has no knowledge about anything outside the lift.
 So, strictly speaking, inertial frame is a relative concept.
-With this in mind, we can define inertial frames collectively as a set of frames which are stationary or moving at constant velocity with respect to each other, so that a single inertial frame is defined as an element of this set.
+With this in mind, inertial frames can collectively be defined as a set of frames which are stationary or moving at constant velocity with respect to each other, so that a single inertial frame is defined as an element of this set.

 For these ideas to apply, everything observed in the frame has to be subject to a base-line, common acceleration shared by the frame itself.
 That situation would apply, for example, to the elevator example, where all objects are subject to the same gravitational acceleration, and the elevator itself accelerates at the same rate.